evilbunny2008/weeWXWeatherApp/README.md

 ```
 You shouldn't need to reboot or even restart weeWx, as the skin.conf file is re-read before new reports are generated.

-For more details on setting up and running weeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)
+For more details on setting up and running weeWx, check out the documentation on [weeWX's website](http://www.weewx.com/docs/usersguide.htm)

 ### WeeWx alltime data